Jenni3334/Front-End-Portfolio/proposal.md

 ## Getting Started
 # Inctructions
-Music Global is an application that allows user to connect on musical level by uploading their own creations or recommending music that interests them.
-The app will showcase music upload recommendations from the users itself along with automated recommendation from the app of genres, songs, artists, etc. Users will get to chat with other users when album releases during live listening events on the app.
+The American Cookie store is filled with all cookies of all flavors.
+This application allows users to add their own cookie recipes along with images and prices if they choose to sell them.

 #### User Stories ####
->As a user I wnat to upload artists and songs, so that other users can see.
+>As a user I wnat to upload cookie recipes, so that other users can see.
 >As a user I wnat to recive notifications of any updates and recommendations, so that i'm up to date.
->As a  user I want to upload the songs that interest me, so I can share with other users.
->As a user I want to see a list of artists and songs so that other users recommend.
+>As a  user I want to see other recipes that other users uploaded.
->As an artists I wnat to build commections with the listeners so that they can see how important I am about my craft.
+>As a user I wnat to build commections with other users.

-# API
-Weather